snmgian/yew/README.md

 ## Installation

-There are two options for installation: packaged gem and source file.
+There are two options for installation: packaged gem and as source file.

  1. Install Yew as a gem.